bredele/lego/Readme.md

 <!--
 You should easily debug your code and if something goes wrong with it, it should not break your application. -->

-Last but not least, Lego.js API is really simple and just few minutes are enough to get into it.
+Last but not least, Legojs API is really simple and just few minutes are enough to get into it.

 ```html
 <div class="lego">